 The Head of Editorial Standards regretted that the complainant was offended.
 However, she did not consider that the appeal had a reasonable prospect of success or that there was a case for the BBC Executive to answer.

-mockery of the act of taking the wafer during Mass; however, it agreed that it would be difficult to argue that the point of the episode was to denigrate the religious beliefs of others.
-The Committee did not agree that in portraying the main character
+made a mockery of the act of taking the wafer during Mass; however, it agreed that it would be difficult to argue that the point of the episode was to denigrate the religious beliefs of others.
+The Committee did not agree that in portraying the

 The Committee therefore decided this appeal did not qualify to proceed for consideration.